Miguel Castro joined the Bill & Melinda Gates Foundation in 2011, where he manages a global portfolio of media

 Andrew Jack is editor of curated content and head of aggregation at the Financial Times.
 He authored the books Inside Putin’s Russia and The French Exception and contributes to BMJ.
 He received the Media Award of the European Organisation for Rare Diseases, a Stop TB Award for Excellence in Reporting, and a Kaiser Family Foundation mini-fellowship in global health reporting.

 Tabitha Jackson is Director of Sundance Film Festival, dedicated to supporting nonfiction filmmakers worldwide in the production of cinematic documentaries that tell compelling stories, push the boundaries of the form, or address contemporary issues including social justice and human rights.

-With almost 25 years experience in the field, Jackson is an award-winning Commissioning Editor, director, and producer.
+With almost 25 years of experience in the field, Jackson is an award-winning Commissioning Editor, director, and producer.
 Prior to joining Sundance she most recently served as Head of Arts at Channel 4 Television in London, where she supported and championed the independent and alternative voice and sought to find fresh and innovative ways of storytelling.